Move Operation

 Hints and Pitfalls to Avoid

-- Is the operation name still adequate in the new endpoint?
-If not, apply Rename Operation too.
+• Is the operation name still adequate in the new endpoint?
+If not, Rename Operation can be applied.

-- Are new test cases and test data required in the target endpoint?
+• Are additional test cases and test data required in the API endpoint that the operation is moved to?

 The effect of the new API design on the compatibility with the original one should be communicated.
 If needed, migration instructions and simple migration tools (such as scripts) may be provided.

-The refactoring Move Operation reverts itself.
+The refactoring Move Operation reverts itself; it can be undone by applying it again (and move the operation in the reverse direction).
 In code refactoring, Move Method [Fowler 2018] accomplishes a similar goal.

 References